Five reasons to get excited about Toronto’s new Civic Innovation Office

 In Barcelona, 12 of the 119 qualified bids submitted as part of the civic challenge program in 2013 were from companies expressly formed by citizens to respond to the challenges!
 Closer to home, Guelph, Ontario’s Civic Accelerator Program — another example of challenge-based procurement in Canada — recently hosted Alert Labs and Milieu, two Canadian civic tech startups that have since attracted additional investment and are now scaling up.

-The Civic Innovation Office’s new “Invitation to Participate” in improving Toronto’s 311 shows the city is serious about piloting new procurement models that serve residents better and create economic opportunities for new businesses.
+The Civic Innovation Office’s new “Invitation to Partner” in improving Toronto’s 311 shows the city is serious about piloting new procurement models that serve residents better and create economic opportunities for new businesses.
 At Code for Canada, we’re excited to see the results and impacts that challenge-based procurement can bring to Toronto!

 You can check out the entire ITP for yourself on the Civic Innovation Office’s website.
 If you’re an entrepreneur looking to participate, the deadline to apply is Sept.
 29, 2017.